pingidentity/pingdirectory-go-client/docs/ShortUniqueIdVirtualAttributeResponse.md

 ### NewShortUniqueIdVirtualAttributeResponse

-`func NewShortUniqueIdVirtualAttributeResponse(schemas []EnumshortUniqueIdVirtualAttributeSchemaUrn, sequenceNumberAttribute string, enabled bool, attributeType string, ) *ShortUniqueIdVirtualAttributeResponse`
+`func NewShortUniqueIdVirtualAttributeResponse(schemas []EnumshortUniqueIdVirtualAttributeSchemaUrn, id string, sequenceNumberAttribute string, enabled bool, attributeType string, ) *ShortUniqueIdVirtualAttributeResponse`

 NewShortUniqueIdVirtualAttributeResponse instantiates a new ShortUniqueIdVirtualAttributeResponse object This constructor will assign default values to properties that have it defined,